 Olga Afanasiev, MD, PhD joined the Stanford Dermatology Residency Program in 2016 to pursue a career in general dermatology, complex medical dermatology and procedural dermatology.
-Dr. Afanasiev graduated magna cum laude from University of California, Berkeley, where she studied Molecular and Cell Biology and Psychology.
+Dr. Afanasiev graduated with honors from University of California, Berkeley, where she studied Molecular and Cell Biology and Psychology.
 She then completed the Medical Scientist Training Program to receive her MD/PhD degrees from University of Washington in Seattle.
 Dr. Afanasiev’s PhD thesis was conducted in Dr. Paul Nghiem’s lab, where she characterized the immune responses to the virus-driven Merkel cell cancer that led to novel and promising immunotherapies for patients.
-Her current clinical and research interests include cutaneous oncology (melanoma, high risk non-melanoma skin cancers, Merkel cell carcinoma), clinical trials of novel therapies, and development of a virtual teledermatology care delivery program to expand access to underserved communities.
+Her current clinical and research interests include cutaneous oncology (melanoma, high risk non-melanoma skin cancers, Merkel cell carcinoma), clinical trials of novel therapies, and development of digital health platforms to expand access to and efficacy of dermatology care.

 - Skin Cancer